 Revoked indicates they have been removed from the workspace.
 These users will not be able to view the meeting in MinuteMe and cannot receive agenda or minutes emails.
 To re-invite them, delete them from the series and save, then add them again.

 If you are the only user with Admin access, you are unable to delete your permission or change it to a lower level of access.
 In order to change your access, there must be at least two users with Admin level access.

 Remember that a Meeting in MinuteMe is an instance of a Series.
 It may be a scheduled discussion, or an ad-hoc discussion, but typically involves people getting together in-person or virtually, to discuss something at a particular date and time.

 One of the benefits of keeping meetings in a series is you can conveniently see the full history of that series over time.

-Use the Add meeting to this series button in the left panel to create a new meeting.
+Use the Add single meeting button in the left sidebar to create a new meeting.
 This would typically be used for the times you meet that are outside of a regular schedule, yet you still wish to capture the discussion points and action items.

-The past and future meetings in the series are listed and accessible from the left panel on the Meeting details page.
+The past and future meetings in the series are listed and accessible from the left sidebar on the Meeting details page.

-This panel can be collapsed for your convenience, to allow you to focus on entering the minutes for a specific meeting.
+This sidebar can be collapsed for your convenience, to allow you to focus on entering the minutes for a specific meeting.

 The Agenda template is a list of discussion topics that are used as the starting point for each meeting in a series.

-The Agenda template can be applied from a Library template and then refined, or by starting with a blank template to create your own regular agenda topics.
+The Agenda template can be populated from a Library template and then refined, or by starting with a blank template to create your own regular agenda topics.